Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 \subsubsection{Environmental Time Series Data}

 The first experiment is conducted on a PM2.5 dataset, coming from the UCI Machine Learning Repository \citep{liang_2015}.
 PM2.5 describes fine inhalable particles with diameters that are generally 2.5 micrometers and smaller and this dataset is hourly data containing the PM2.5 samples in five cities in China along with meteorological data, from Jan 1st, 2010 to Dec 31st, 2015.
 We consider six important attributes: PM2.5 concentration (PM), dew point (DEWP), temperature (TEMP), humidity (HUMI), pressure (PRES) and cumulated wind speed (lws).
 In order to be able to compare with SLMC, which cannot run on the whole dataset, we use the first 5000 standardized multivariate records.
-Those records have some missing values and except for missing values we have a total of 29710 observable values.
-For each feature, we standardize by subtracting the mean value and dividing features by its standard deviation.
+Those records have 290 missing values and 29710 observed values.
+For each feature, we standardize by subtracting the mean value and dividing by its standard deviation.
 Finally, $20\%$ of data of PM are taken as testing data while the remaining are treated as training data.
 Thus, in the 5000 records, there are 28768 output variable observations in the training set, and 942 PM values in the test set.

-We considered three independent experiments for CNMGP with $50, 100$ and $200$ equispaced inducing inputs on time range $(0, 5000)$.
+We considered three independent experiments for VSGPRN with $50, 100$ and $200$ equispaced inducing inputs on time range $(0, 5000)$.
 The length-scale parameters were set to $\exp(10)$ for both $K^L$ and $K_\ell$, ran for $30$ epochs with learning rate $0.01$, and had batch size $1024$.
 For the comparators, we fit SGPR and SLMC models with $100$ equispaced inducing inputs.
-The root mean squared errors (RMSE) on the testing data are shown in Table~\ref{tab:real data results}, illustrating that CNMGP had better prediction performance compared with the ISGPR and SLMC.
-We show the training/testing time and the prediction results with different mini-batch sizes in the supplementary.
+The root mean squared errors (RMSE) on the testing data are shown in Table~\ref{tab:real data results}, illustrating that VSGPRN had better prediction performance compared with the ISGPR and SLMC, even when using less inducing points.
+We show prediction results with different mini-batch sizes in the Appendix B.